stevenmyhre/mail-tracker/README.md

 $ composer require jdavidbakr/mail-tracker ~2.1
 ```

 If you are updating from an earlier version, you will need to update the config file and run the new migrations.
-For best results, make a backup copy of config/mail-tracker.php to restore any values you have customized, then delete that file and run
+For best results, make a backup copy of config/mail-tracker.php and the views in resources/views/vendor/emailTrackingViews (if they exists) to restore any values you have customized, then delete that file and run

 ``` bash
 $ php artisan vendor:publish